AnirbanPatragithub/Ted_Talks_Views_Prediction-Regression/README.md

 # Ted_Talks_Views_Prediction-Regression
-This File is a Capstone Project
+This File is a Capstone Project which predicts the views of Ted_Talks